joeykap123/tf2-netcode-analysis/docs/ResearchDoc.md

         TODO::::
 ---

+## 6. What is Extrapolation and Do We Need to Use It
+Extrapolation is a concept similar to interpolation, but an important concept nontheless.
+Extrapolation allows us to "predict" the next position of an object based on the trend of previous points.

+---

-## 6. Problems with Usage of UDP and Lag Compensation/Interpolation
+## 7. Problems with Usage of UDP and Lag Compensation/Interpolation
 However, while lag compensation and interpolation generally result in better gameplay, these concepts can become problematic, noteably when cheating becomes involved. </br>

 Team Fortress 2 has a notable command that players can modify within their console, known as **cl_interp**.